The acceleration theory on why it's less important to reach maximum velocity fast, and more important to prolong the acceleration phase.

-And what I found changed my outlook on life.
+And what I found changed my outlook on life:

-Understanding the Strange Physics of Acceleration
+The Fascinating Physics of Acceleration

 If we assume that the friction between our feet and the ground is a constant and that running on two feet is a given1, then a theoretical superhuman would be able to run 100 meters in between 4,5 to 5 seconds.
 Going any faster than that is physically impossible as long as we don’t alter basic physics of ground-contact friction — or genetically alter our physique.

 The sprinter’s speed during a 100-meter dash varies quite a lot (see example graph below).

 I realized I had been intuitively wrong about sprinting:

 It’s almost impossible to maintain a top speed while leaning forward.